ai-cfia/ailab-datastore/metadata-doc.md

 *Note: 'picture' in this exemple is replacing the picture number or name of the .tiff file*
 ## Database
+We plan on storing the metadata of the user's files in a postgreSQL Database.
+The database should have the following structure:
 ``` mermaid
 ---
 title: Nachet DB Structure